skramm/homog2d/docs/homog2d_manual.md

 auto bb = getBB( p1, p2 );
 ```

-On this figure, you can see the three combinations of bounding boxes for the three objects above.
+On this figure, you can see three combinations of bounding boxes for some objects.

 ![getbb1b](img/getbb1b.png)